nandagokulaoldagehome1-dev/haven-manager/README.md

 supabase secrets set GOOGLE_CLIENT_SECRET=your_client_secret_here
 ```

+Files uploaded via the app remain private in Google Drive (no public "anyone" permissions are added).
+Downloads and shares use a secure server-side proxy so links are not exposed.

 #### 4. Connect in Application
 1. Login as super admin
 2. Navigate to Settings → Google Drive Integration